banishlight/PiPOC/README.md

 ![Alt text](images/image-4.png)
 ![Alt text](images/image-5.png)
 ![Alt text](images/image-6.png)
 I am going to want to separate the diagnostics display and racing display.
-The last image
+These give some ideas for the colour scheme and layouts I would like to do.